-CTE S CTE Standards and Benchmarks 22.0 Explain the components of the American business system.
-The student will be able to: 22.01 Describe the five basic ways American business is organized.
-22.02 Distinguish and identify between the characteristics of each method of doing business.
-22.03 Evaluate the advantages and disadvantages provided by each business method.
-22.04 Evaluate how cooperative principles and practices differentiate cooperatives from other businesses.
+CTE S National Standards: Council for Agricultural Education 22.0 Describe the ways American business is organized (e.g. sole proprietorship, partnership, corporation, LLC, cooperation).
+The student will be able to: 22.01 Distinguish and identify between the characteristics of each method of doing business.
+22.02 Evaluate the advantages and disadvantages provided by each business method.
+22.03 Determine the tax structure applicable to different agribusinesses.
 23.0 Investigate agricultural cooperatives structure and function.
 The student will be able to: 23.01 Explain the definition of a cooperative.
-23.02 Understand the history of cooperative principles and practices.
-23.03 Describe the five areas that classify cooperative structure.
-23.04 Distinguish and identify between the five types of cooperative structure and their functions.
-23.05 Explain the single-tax principle and how it works for cooperatives and differentiate between direct and indirect taxes and describe the progressivity of taxes.
-24.0 Demonstrate knowledge of the general principles of agribusiness.
-The student will be able to: 24.01 Explain the different types of record-keeping systems used in agribusiness.
-24.02 Explain and differentiate variable and fixed costs.
+23.02 Understand the history of cooperative principles and practices and how they differ from other businesses.
+23.03 Distinguish and identify between the types of cooperative structure and their functions.
+23.04 Explain the single-tax principle and how it works for cooperatives and differentiate between direct and indirect taxes and describe the progressivity of taxes.
+24.0 Summarize methods of selling agricultural products and services.
+The student will be able to: 24.01 Analyze marketing and pricing alternatives.
+24.02 Differentiate marketing, pricing, value, and grading standards for different agricultural products.
+24.03 Promote agricultural products.